regiregi22/RaspiNail/raspibolt_55_explorer.md

   $ npm run start
   ```

-* Now point your browser to `http://raspibolt.local:3002` (or whatever you chose as hostname) or the ip address (e.g. `http://192.168.0.20:3002`).
+* Now point your browser to `http://RaspiNail.local:3002` (or whatever you chose as hostname) or the ip address (e.g. `http://192.168.0.20:3002`).
   You should see the home page of the BTC RPC Explorer.

   ![BTC RPC Explorer home screen with dark theme](images/6B_btcrpcexplorer_home.png)

-* If you see a lot of errors on the RaspiBolt command line, then Bitcoin Core might still be indexing the blockchain.
+* If you see a lot of errors on the RaspiNail command line, then Bitcoin Core might still be indexing the blockchain.
   You need to wait until reindexing is done before using the BTC RPC Explorer.

 * Stop the Explorer in the terminal with `Ctrl`-`C` and exit the "btcrpcexplorer" user session.